 See more about Helsinki

-So if you are fond of nature and natural experiences - Finland is one of the best places to visit.
+So, if you are fond of nature and natural experiences - Finland is one of the best places to visit.

-Finland is the happiest country in the world
+The happiest country in the world

 Finland is the EU's fifth-largest country, and one-fourth of Finland's inhabitants live in the capital Helsinki in the south of Finland.